ImranParthiib/ImranParthiib/README.md

         <td width="65%">
             <h1>Hi 👋, I'm Imran Parthib<a href="https://git.io/typing-svg"><img src="https://readme-typing-svg.herokuapp.com?font=Fira+Code&size=18&duration=4500&pause=100&random=false&width=445&lines=Pursuing+Computer+Science+and+Engineering;Web+Developer;Programming+Enthusiast;Problem+Solver;Thinker+and+Reformer" alt="Typing SVG" /></a></h1>
             <p>
-    I am currently studying Computer Science and Engineering with a specialization in front-end web development in Bangladesh.
-I am passionate about creating seamless web experiences and proficient in HTML5, CSS3, JavaScript, and React, enabling me to build responsive and engaging websites.
-I am also expanding my backend skills with Node.js, Express, and MongoDB, and exploring AI and blockchain technologies. 💻
+    I am a Computer Science and Engineering student and a passionate front-end web developer from Bangladesh.
+I specialize in building responsive and engaging web experiences with proficiency in HTML5, CSS3, JavaScript, and React.
+I continuously enhance my skills and expand into backend development with Node.js, Express, and MongoDB while exploring emerging fields like AI and blockchain technologies.  💻
 </p>
 <p>
-    In addition to the above, I have experience with C, C++, Java, and Python, and a strong knowledge of data structures, algorithms, and object-oriented programming concepts.
-In my free time, I enjoy solving problems on platforms like URI, HackerRank, and Codeforces, as well as exploring Python and Linux.
-I find joy in reading diverse books and writing to fuel my creativity. 📚
+    In addition to web development, I have experience with C, C++, Java, and Python, and I possess strong knowledge of data structures, algorithms, and object-oriented programming.
+I enjoy problem-solving on platforms such as URI, HackerRank, and Codeforces, and am passionate about working with Python and Linux.
+Outside of coding, I love reading and writing, which help fuel my creativity. 📚
 </p>

 <p>
-    I am open to discussing ideas, collaborating on projects, or chatting about the latest tech trends.
-I am always open to exciting opportunities and collaborations.
-Let's connect! 🌐
+    I am open to collaborating on projects, sharing ideas, or discussing the latest tech trends.
+Let's connect and explore exciting opportunities together! #ComputerScience #WebDevelopment #TechSkills 🌐
     #ComputerScience #WebDevelopment #TechSkills
 </p>
         </td>